 Penalties are not imposed on permits to correct substandard housing conditions if the property owner obtains a repair permit within 30 days of violation notification.

-Under most circumstances you will be given 30 days.
+Under most circumstances you will be required to abate the violation within 30 days.
 This may involve simply stopping the illegal use or obtaining the necessary permits.
-Under some circumstances an extension of time may be granted when the property owner is steadily working to resolve the problem and is making progress.
+Under some circumstances an extension of time may be granted when the property owner is steadily working with their code enforcement inspector to resolve the problem and is making progress.

 You can appeal any determination of violation.
 Your appeal right is included in each notice sent and specifies how long you have to submit an appeal.
+Generally, the appeal period is 10 days.
 Appeals of some determinations require a fee.
 We suggest the owner respond in writing immediately to avoid the loss of appeal rights.
+Once a timely appeal is received, our violation file will be added to the next scheduled abatement hearing or referred to the County Counsel.
+If your appeal is denied, you will be responsible for violation abatement and payment of any assessed abatement costs and civil penalties.